 Energy, mass, and the speed of light.

-Einstein's famous equations says that mass m is equivalent to energy E, and the amount of energy contained in a piece of mass is equal to the mass multiplied with the square of the speed of light, c.
-Without the fact described by this equation we wouldn't be around since the energy we obtain from the Sun is generated by converting mass to energy in the process of nuclear fusion.
+Einstein's famous equations say that mass m is equivalent to energy E, and the amount of energy contained in a piece of mass is equal to the mass multiplied with the square of the speed of light, c.
+Without the fact described by this equation, we wouldn't be around since the energy we obtain from the Sun is generated by converting mass to energy in the process of nuclear fusion.

 E=mc2